An expedition to Raja

 • Snorkel and SCUBA dive the world’s richest reefs in Raja Ampat and Cendrawasih Bay

-• Forest treks to discover some of Papua’s iconic species, such as birds-of-paradise, marsupials, hornbills and butterflies
+• Forest treks to discover some of Papua’s iconic species, such as birds-of-paradise, cassowaries, marsupials, hornbills and butterflies

 • Climb the karst hills of Wayag